Forison/portfolio-with-angular/README.md

-This is my peeersonal portfolio built with angular
+This is my personal portfolio built with angular